SEX WORK LAWS IN AUSTRALIA

 Sex Industry Offences Act 2005

-Threaten a person to provide or continue to provide services in a sexual services business by using threats, intimidation, drugs or poisons, false representations or fraud, threats of deportation, or any other form of unreasonable or unfair pressure
+Threaten a person to provide or continue to provide sexual services by using threats, intimidation, drugs or poisons, false representations or fraud, threats of deportation, or any other form of unreasonable or unfair pressure

 Maximum Penalty